enonic/npm-react4xp/nashornPolyfills/README.md

 - `REACT4XP_CONFIG_FILE`: mandatory webpack CLI argument: the name of a shared general react4xp config file.

-- `BUILD_R4X`: absolute path to target folder into which the nashorn-polyfills assets will be compiled along with other react4xp assets - and where the runtime will be looking for them.

 - `NASHORNPOLYFILLS_SOURCE`: the nashornpolyfills package supplies a standard polyfills setup.
 But with this parameter you can point to an uncompiled source file with _additional_ polyfill code.
 Path with file name and extension, relative to the root project.

-- `NASHORNPOLYFILLS_FILENAME`: name of compiled output file for the additional nashorn polyfilling.
-No path or file extension, only file name.